ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 This becomes a problem when you want to make code-changes.<br/>
 You find yourself asking questions like "do we need the property x?" or "why is this if/else here?".<br/>
-Requirements would help answer those questions, but they are burried, so you start digging.<br/>
+Requirements would help answer those questions - but they are burried - so you start digging.<br/>

-### Experiment
+### Desired Future

-What would happen if requirements have a place in our code?
-What would this do to software development, if requirements are found in planning, coding and testing?
-We can try this out - right now.
+I think that the abandonment of requirements in our code<br/>
+leads to a systemic problem in software development.<br/>
+I want to bring development, planning and testing together.<br/>
+When all disciplines share the same artifact ( the requirement ) we have created a common ground,<br/>
+where we share the same language.
+This will create new possibilites for effective teams.<br/>
+This is what i want.<br/>
+You do not have to take my word for it.
+See for yourself.<br/>

 # TodoMVC